ditrit/OGrEE-Core/CLI/other/man/plus.md

 Where TEMPLATE refers to the room template name (which must be already existing)

-+rk:PATH/RACK_NAME@POSITION@SIZE@ORIENTATION
-+rack:PATH/RACK_NAME@POSITION@SIZE@ORIENTATION
++rack:PATH@POSITION@UNIT@ROTATION@SIZE
++rack:PATH@POSITION@UNIT@ROTATION@TEMPLATE
++rk:PATH@POSITION@UNIT@ROTATION@SIZE
++rk:PATH@POSITION@UNIT@ROTATION@TEMPLATE

-User must specify the path, RACK_NAME, POSITION and SIZE and ORIENTATION
+User must specify the PATH, POSITION, UNIT, ROTATION and SIZE/TEMPLATE

 Where POSITION (posXY attribute) must be a 2 or a 3 element array/vector of coordinates (ie [1,2])

+Where UNIT must be t, m or f

+Where ROTATION is either a string with one of the following values: {front,rear,left,right} or a vector3 of angles in degrees

 Where SIZE is a 3 numerical element array/vector (ie [1,2,3])

-Where ORIENTATION is a string and can only be of the following values: {front,rear,left,right}

-+rk:PATH/RACK_NAME@POSITION@TEMPLATE@ORIENTATION
-+rack:PATH/RACK_NAME@POSITION@TEMPLATE@ORIENTATION
-User must specify the path, RACK_NAME, POSITION and SIZE and ORIENTATION and TEMPLATE

-Where POSITION (posXY attribute) must be a 2 or a 3 element array/vector of coordinates (ie [1,2])

-Where TEMPLATE refers to the rack template name (which must be already existing)
+Where TEMPLATE is a path to a template file

-Where ORIENTATION is a string and can only be of the following values: {front,rear,left,right}

 +dv:PATH/DEVICE_NAME@SLOT_OR_POSU@SIZEUNIT